How to Get SHA-1 & SHA-256 Fingerprints for Android App — 2025 Guide

 -

-Q1: Can I use only the debug SHA-1 for production?
+Q1: Can I use debug SHA-1 for production apps?

 Q3: What if I lose my keystore?